waynebloss/hashids-tsql/readme.md

 ## Quick Start

 The command below will generate a set of TSQL encode functions and test objects into the test.sql file.
 See the Generator Usage section below.
+(NOTE: `npm install -g` will _actually_ work when I figure out how to release an npm package that publishes a global command/bin script!)

 ```console
 npm install -g hashids-tsql